 I focus on three main topics: 1) The dynamic, long-run effects of taxes on innovation, human capital, and wealth; 2) The determinants of our social preferences, attitudes, and perceptions that ultimately drive support for redistribution.
 For this, I conduct large-scale online surveys and experiments.
 3) The effects of taxes in imperfect markets with informational frictions and rents.

-Since May 2018, I am also part of the French Council of Economic Advisers (Conseil d'Analyse Economique).
+Since May 2018, I have been a member of the French Council of Economic Advisers (Conseil d'Analyse Economique).

 I received my Ph.D. in Economics from MIT in 2014 and was a junior fellow at the Harvard Society of Fellows 2014-2016 before joining the Harvard Department of Economics in July 2016.